istio/istio/pilot/doc/proxy-controller.md

 ## Proxy agent

 Proxy agent is a simple agent whose primary duty is to subscribe to changes in the mesh topology and configuration store, and reconfigure proxy.
-As parts of Envoy configuration become available through discovery services, we are gradually delegating configuration generation to the discovery service.
+As more and more parts of Envoy configuration become available through discovery services, we are gradually delegating configuration generation to the discovery services.
+For example, TCP proxy configuration is mostly configured through the local proxy agent since Envoy has not implemented support for the route discovery for the `tcp_proxy` filter.

 ## Discovery service

 Discovery service publishes service topology and routing information to all proxies in the mesh.
-Each proxy carries an identity (pod name, in case of Kubernetes sidecar deployment).
+Each proxy carries an identity (pod name and IP address, in case of Kubernetes sidecar deployment).
+Envoy uses this identity to construct a request to the discovery service.
+The discovery service computes the set of service instances running at the proxy address from the service registry, and creates Envoy configuration adapted to the proxy making the request.

+There are three types of discovery services exposed by Istio Manager:

+- SDS is the service discovery and is responsible for listing a set of `ip:port` pairs for a cluster;
+- CDS is the cluster discovery and is responsible for listing all Envoy clusters;
+- RDS is the route discovery and is responsible for listing HTTP routes; the proxy identity is important for applying route rules with source service conditions.

 ## Routing rules

-Routing rules follow a proto3 schema [here](../model/proxy/alphav1/config/cfg.proto).
+Routing rules are defined by Istio API [proto schema](https://github.com/istio/api/blob/master/proxy/v1/config/cfg.md).
 Examples are available in the [integration tests](../test/integration).

 ## Ingress and egress